The definitive ranking of every Supernatural episode

 58. "The Things We Left Behind" (Season 10, Episode 9)

 56. "Red Meat" (Season 11, Episode 17)

 Not your typical hour, "Red Meat" kicks off with Sam being shot and then allows the drama to unfold at a slower-than-usual pace by putting the boys in a survivalist scenario.
 It's an approach the show hadn't taken before, and one that worked beautifully to build suspense.

 55. "The Devil in the Details" (Season 11, Episode 10)

 An important hour for the show, "Faith" marks the first real introduction of religion.
 Sure, it ends up being about a reaper, but with Dean's life hanging in the balance, it packs an emotional punch.

 52. "King of the Damned" (Season 9, Episode 21)

 The battle for the crown of Hell is finally decided with a little help from the First Blade.
-Crowley shows off a little of his paternal side without losing a bit of menace, as Abaddon pulls his son out of time as a bit of blackmail against her nemesis.
-She unfortunately doesn’t account for Dean’s newfound power, though, and meets a gruesome end at his hands while Crowley keeps his head on straight.
+Crowley shows off a little of his paternal side without losing a bit of menace, as Abaddon pulls his son out of time to create some blackmail against her nemesis.
+She, unfortunately, doesn't account for Dean's newfound power, though, and meets a gruesome end at his hands, while Crowley keeps his head on straight.
 Literally.
-He’s allowed to.
+He's allowed to.